-Car – Selling it Along the Way
+Selling My Car Along the Way to Costa Rica

-Q: What are resale values of the cars/trucks in comparison to America? ie % value we should expect to get back (estimate).
+Q: What are the resale values of the cars/trucks in comparison to America? ie % value we should expect to get back (estimate).

 A: You will pay large duties to sell the vehicle along the way (35-55% tax on top of the sale).
 My experience selling vehicles only applies to Central America but I do know that once a tax is applied to the sale it will be difficult to recoup the original investment.
 The rules and laws are complicated but it can be done—but don’t expect to make a large return.

-Q: I read your section on crossing the Darien Gap via container but due to the high cost I am thinking of using a Role-on-Role-off ferry, do you have any advice on this, is it a good idea, are there any contacts you can give me so that I can arrange this ahead of time?
+Q: I read your section on crossing the Darien Gap via container but due to the high cost I am thinking of using a Role-on-Role-off ferry, do you have any advice on this?
+Is it a good idea, are there any contacts you can give me so that I can arrange this ahead of time?

-If you really want to take a new high end vehicle, one other option you have is to ship it home—this is what I did.
-It was cheaper for me to ship the car home and sell it in the US than find a buyer in Central America and take a profit (or loss because of high taxes).
+A: This is your only option actually; the Darien Gaps can’t be crossed by land.
+The most recent contacts are on the site.
+I would suggest you purchase an older vehicle and look at it as an investment for the trip, buy something you would feel comfortable walking away from or ditching if that is your only option.
+If you really want to take a new high-end vehicle, one other option you have is to ship it home—this is what I did on one of my trips.
+It was cheaper for me to ship the car home and sell it in the USA than find a buyer in Central America and make a profit (or loss because of high taxes).

 Q: I am doing the prelims for a trip to Central America and hopefully down to Brazil.
-I’ve heard you can’t get through Columbia…any ideas?
+I’ve heard you can’t get through Columbia, Any ideas?